‘Healthy seeds for resilient restoration – A reliable, genetically appropriate supply of native seed for resilient

 - A Consortium of partners has been established from across the native seed and ecological restoration sectors between the ANPC and the Centre for Australian National Biodiversity Research, Royal Botanic Garden Sydney, Department of Planning, Industry and Environment (including the Saving our Species program), Australian Seed Bank Partnership, Greening Australia, Australian Association of Bush Regenerators and the Society for Ecological Restoration Australasia.
 The Consortium will oversee the project and co-design a Roadmap for future actions to deliver solutions on this issue.

 - The Seeds for the Future – a one day Forum was held on 8 October 2019 with the Australian Association of Bush Regenerators to bring together people from the bush regeneration, revegetation, nursery and landscape architecture sectors to set the scene for future collaborations and introduce the ‘Healthy Seeds’ project.
 The first round of videos from the Forum have been published on AABR’s RegenTV YouTube page, including the Introduction, some of the Q and A sessions plus presentations by: Tein McDonald Greater Sydney or Lesser Sydney?
 Putting restoration standards into practice; Paul Gibson-Roy National Seed Survey, aspirations vs reality.
 Are the issues relevant to Sydney?; and the ANPC’s Martin Driver Healthy Seeds – What’s needed?
 The current barriers and future opportunities.
 Watch the videos here.

-- Murray Local Land Services has commenced an audit of past and current Seed Production Areas (SPAs) in NSW to examine:
+- Murray Local Land Services has completed an audit of past and current Seed Production Areas (SPAs) in NSW to examine: